Healthdirect Free Australian health advice you can count on.

 What is a 'fad' diet?

-A 'fad' diet is an eating plan that usually promises rapid weight loss.
-All fad diets have one thing in common — they propose a temporary solution to what is a lifelong problem for many people.
+A 'fad' diet is an eating plan that usually promises quick and easy weight loss.
+All fad diets have one thing in common — they offer a temporary solution to what is a lifelong problem for many people.

 Fad diets are often advertised through the media.
-They are generally not based on science or do not have a lot of clinical research to back up their claim.
-Often, fad weight-loss diets want you to cut out entire food groups, which could mean you do not get all the nutrients that your body needs.
+They are generally not based on science or do not have much clinical research to back up their claims.
+Often, fad weight loss diets ask you to cut out entire food groups.
+This means you may not get all the nutrients that your body needs to be healthy.

 You should not confuse fad diets with vegetarian or vegan diets.
-These are not weight-loss diets and, with good planning, vegetarians and vegans can get all the nutrients they need.
+These are not weight loss diets.
+If you plan your vegetarian or vegan diet properly, you can get all the nutrients you need.

 What are the risks of fad dieting?

-• slowing of the body's metabolism — how quickly you burn kilojoules —, which means you will put on weight easily in the future
+• slowing down your body's metabolism — how quickly you burn kilojoules, which means you will put on weight easily in the future

-• constant feelings of hunger, leading to food cravings and an increased appetite
+• constantly feeling hungry, leading to food cravings and an increased appetite

 • an eating disorder, such as anorexia nervosa or bulimia

-• promote fast weight loss without supervision by a dietitian or a doctor
+• promises quick and easy weight loss without being supervised by a dietitian or doctor

 What else can I do to keep a healthy weight?